mattjrumble/wordle_solver/README.md

 all the previous mapping files into one complete mapping of `{best guess -> result -> best guess -> etc}` in `best_guesses_complete.txt`.

-The strategy then just uses the complete mapping to pick its next guess.
+The strategy then just uses the complete mapping stored in `best_guesses_complete.txt` to pick its next guess.